StormSurgeLive/asgs/README-perlbrew.txt

 of perl at the time of this writing.

   perlbrew install perl-5.28.2

+  Note: if the build fails, see the Troubleshooting (Append.
+A) below.

 4. Set this perl to be your default perl, overriding the system perl on all interactive and batch terminal sessions; when ~/perl5/perlbrew/etc/bashrc is source'd on login or new shell, it will automatically